Spectral Condition-Number Estimation of Large Sparse Matrices: The Algorithm

 Next, the algorithm computes the ratio $\|Ad^{(t)}\|/\|d^{(t)}\|,$ which like any Rayleigh quotient is an upper bound on $\sigma_{\min}$.
 If this ratio is the smallest we have seen so far, the algorithm treats it as an estimate of $\sigma_{\min}$ and stores both the ratio and the certificate $d^{(t)}$.
 When the algorithm terminates, it outputs the best ratio it has found and the corresponding certificate.

 We use three stopping criteria.
-The first stopping criterion is the one used by the standard LSQR algorithm~\cite{LSQR} for consistent systems:
+The first criterion, which is the one used by the standard LSQR algorithm for consistent systems, stops the algorithm when the \emph{normwise backward error}~\cite[Section~7.1]{Higham02} drops below a threshold,

-where $\hat{\sigma}_{\max}$ is our estimate of $\Vert A\Vert$ and $c_{1}$ is a parameter that is set by default to $8\epsilon_{\text{machine}}$.
-It has been observed experimentally~\cite{CPT09} that for consistent systems, as long as $c_{1}=\Omega(\epsilon_{\text{machine}})$ this criterion will be eventually met in spite of the loss of orthogonality in the biorthogonalization process; however, the residual norm does not seem to decrease much below the value required to satisfy \eqref{eq:stop1}~\cite{CPT09}, so a much smaller $c_{1}$ cannot be used.
+where $\hat{\sigma}_{\max}$ is our estimate of $\Vert A\Vert$ and $c_{1}$ is a parameter that is set by default to $8\epsilon_{\text{m}}$.
+It has been observed experimentally~\cite{CPT09} that for consistent systems, as long as $c_{1}$ is of the order of magnitude of $\epsilon_{\text{m}}$ or greater, this criterion will be eventually met in spite of the loss of orthogonality in the biorthogonalization process; however, the left-hand side of \eqref{eq:stop1} does not seem to decrease much below the value required to satisfy the inequality~\cite{CPT09}.

-In many cases our second stopping criterion, which is non-standard, will stop LSQR well before the residual is that small.
+In many cases our second stopping criterion will stop the algorithm well before the residual is that small.
 This second condition is

-where $\erf^{-1}$ is the inverse error function (we use a numerical approximation of $\erf^{-1}(c_{2})$), and $c_{2}$ is a parameter that is set by default to $10^{-3}$.
-We explain this stopping criterion and how the choice of $c_{2}$ affects the algorithm later, in Section~\ref{sec:analysis-small-err}.
+where $\erf^{-1}$ is the inverse error function, computed using a numerical approximation, and $c_{2}$ is a parameter that is set by default to $10^{-3}$, which corresponds to $\erf^{-1}(c_{2})\approx8.9\times10^{-4}$.
+This criterion is not used by LSQR; it requires knowledge of the error, which LSQR does not have in general.
+We explain this stopping criterion, and how the choice of $c_{2}$ affects the algorithm, in the next section.

 The third stopping criterion is